Skip to Content

 • Unmarried children under the age of 21

-Many types of more distant relatives, including grandparents, grandchildren, cousins, aunts, and uncles, are not eligible for green cards.
-Our Chicago family visa lawyer can help you understand who you can sponsor.
+Distant relatives such as grandparents, grandchildren, cousins, aunts, and uncles are not eligible for green cards through family sponsorship.
+A family visa lawyer in Chicago can help clarify which relatives you can sponsor.

-Spouses, parents, and unmarried children (under the age of 21) of U.S. citizens qualify as “immediate relatives.”
-Visas will be immediately available to immediate relatives once the United States Citizenship and Immigration Services (USCIS) approves their family petitions.
-However, it still typically takes USCIS at least 1 year to process family petitions.
+Spouses, parents, and unmarried children under the age of 21 of U.S. citizens qualify as “immediate relatives.”
+Visas become available to immediate relatives once the United States Citizenship and Immigration Services (USCIS) approves their family petitions.
+However, the process typically takes USCIS at least one year to complete.

-The priority for U.S. citizens to sponsor immediate relatives reflects the government's emphasis on keeping nuclear families together.
-This process, though often lengthy, is designed to eventually provide a stable foundation for families to build their lives in the U.S., enhancing both economic and social contributions to their communities.
-As such, maintaining accurate and complete documentation is crucial to expediting the process.
+The priority for U.S. citizens to sponsor immediate relatives reflects the government's focus on keeping nuclear families together.
+This process, though lengthy at times, allows families to build stable lives in the U.S., contributing to both economic and social growth in their communities.
+Keeping your documentation accurate and complete is essential to moving the process forward efficiently.

 All other eligible relatives must apply under the “family preference” categories.
-Only a limited number of family preference green cards are distributed each year.
+Only a set number of family preference green cards are available each year.
 This means that family preference relatives will likely need to wait for a visa to become available after their petition has been approved.
-The extent of the wait can vary but depends on the case backlog, the relative’s relation to the sponsor, and the relative’s country of origin.
+The wait time varies based on the case backlog, the relative’s relationship to the sponsor, and the country of origin.

-Navigating the family preference system requires a strategic approach due to the cap on available visas, which can result in lengthy wait times.
-At Aparicio Immigration Law, we help our clients explore potential interim solutions, such as obtaining work or student visas for eligible family members to mitigate delays and reunite families as swiftly as possible.
+Managing the family preference system requires careful planning due to visa limits, which can lead to long wait times.
+At Aparicio Immigration Law, we help clients consider interim solutions, such as looking into work or student visas for family members, to help bring families together as quickly as possible.

 Understanding Family-Based Visa Categories

-In family-based immigration, understanding the distinction between immediate relatives and family preference categories is critical.
-Immediate relatives have the advantage of priority consideration, resulting in a faster processing timeframe.
-This category includes spouses, parents, and unmarried children under 21 of U.S. citizens.
-Conversely, family preference visas, covering siblings and married children among others, face longer wait times due to annual caps.
-Our team at Aparicio Immigration Law, is equipped to navigate these complexities, offering guidance tailored to each client’s circumstances, ensuring that they are aware of potential timelines and necessary preparations.
+In family immigration, understanding the difference between immediate relatives and family preference categories is crucial.
+Immediate relatives receive priority, leading to faster processing.
+This group includes spouses, parents, and unmarried children under 21 of U.S. citizens.
+Family preference visas, which include siblings and married children, face longer wait times due to annual limits.
+Our team at Aparicio Immigration Law can help you navigate these options and timelines, offering guidance tailored to your situation.

-Being informed can significantly impact the planning phase when reuniting families.
-We strive to provide clarity and assistance, ensuring you understand each step of the visa journey.
-From gathering essential documents to preparing for potential interviews, our methodical approach alleviates the burden often associated with the U.S. immigration system.
-Consider consulting a family-based immigration attorney in Chicago to learn more about how these categories might affect your family’s visa application process.
+With accurate information, families can plan effectively for reunification.
+We aim to provide clarity and support through each step of the visa process.
+From gathering essential documents to preparing for interviews, our approach helps reduce the stress that often comes with the immigration system.
+You can reach out to a family-based immigration attorney in Chicago to discuss how different categories may affect your family’s visa application.

 Steps to Obtaining a Green Card for Family

-The initial sponsoring petition seeks to confirm that a legitimate familial relationship exists.
-Once this has been established, USCIS will recognize that the sponsored relative is eligible for a green card.
+The initial sponsorship petition confirms the existence of a legitimate family relationship.
+Once USCIS confirms this, the sponsored relative becomes eligible for a green card.

-After a visa becomes available, the sponsored relative will need to either adjust their status or go through consular processing.
-If your family member is currently in the United States, they can formally request an adjustment of status by submitting the appropriate paperwork to USCIS.
-If your family member is outside the United States, they will need to initiate consular processing through their home country's U.S. embassy or consular office.
-This will involve undergoing a medical examination and meeting with a USCIS officer for an in-person interview.
+After a visa becomes available, the sponsored relative must either adjust status or complete consular processing.
+Family members currently living in the United States may request an adjustment of status by submitting paperwork to USCIS.
+Family members living abroad must begin consular processing through their home country’s U.S. embassy or consulate.
+This process includes a medical exam and an in-person interview with a USCIS officer.

-Once either process has been completed, your family member will receive their permanent green card and become a lawful permanent resident.
-These visas last for ten years and can generally be easily renewed.
+Once either process is complete, your family member receives their permanent green card and becomes a lawful permanent resident.
+Green cards are valid for ten years and can typically be renewed easily.

-Obtaining a green card signifies not only legal residency but also a new chapter for families embracing life in the U.S. During the adjustment or consular process, our team at Aparicio Immigration Law, your reliable family visa attorney, offers comprehensive support, from preparation of required medical and civil documents to providing insights about the interview process, ensuring clients feel informed and confident every step of the way.
+Gaining a green card marks the beginning of a new chapter for families making a home in the U.S. During the adjustment or consular process, our team at Aparicio Immigration Law, a reliable family visa attorney in Chicago, supports you by helping gather medical and civil documents and preparing you for the interview, so you feel confident with each step.

 Guidance for Conditional Green Cards in Marriage Cases

 If you sponsor your spouse and your marriage is less than two years old, your spouse will receive a “conditional” green card that expires after only two years.
-You will need to file a joint petition to “remove conditions” in the 90-day window before the conditional green card is set to expire.
-Failure to complete this step can result in your spouse accruing unlawful presence.
+You must file a joint petition to “remove conditions” during the 90-day window before expiration.
+Missing this step could result in your spouse accruing unlawful presence.

-It is essential to understand the significance of a conditional green card in maintaining legal status.
-Our team proactively assists couples in preparing necessary evidence of a bona fide marriage, such as shared financial documents, affidavits from friends and family, and other pertinent records that substantiate the ongoing relationship, ensuring the successful removal of conditions.
+Conditional green cards are vital to maintaining legal status.
+Our team assists couples in collecting evidence of a valid marriage, such as joint financial records, affidavits from friends and relatives, and other important records that document your relationship and support the removal of conditions.

-Removing conditions involves verifying your marriage is authentic and that you have continued to live a life together in the United States.
-Your spouse will receive a traditional green card with a ten-year validity period when conditions are successfully removed.
+Removing conditions requires proof that your marriage is genuine and that you have continued to live together in the United States.
+When you remove these conditions successfully, your spouse receives a standard green card with ten-year validity.

-Our Chicago family visa lawyer at Aparicio Immigration Law can assist you with removing conditions and work to overcome any other obstacle that arises during the sponsorship process.
-Our attorney is an immigrant himself and understands the importance of bringing families together.
+Our family visa lawyer in Chicago at Aparicio Immigration Law guides you through the process of removing conditions and navigating other challenges faced during sponsorship.
+Our attorney immigrated to the United States and values the importance of families staying together.

 Navigating Chicago's Local Immigration Resources

-Chicago is home to a wealth of resources for immigrants, offering various support systems beneficial to families undergoing the visa process.
-Numerous local organizations, such as the Illinois Coalition for Immigrant and Refugee Rights, provide invaluable assistance.
-These entities offer educational workshops, legal assistance referrals, and community programs designed to aid new residents in acclimating to life in Illinois.
-Understanding and leveraging these resources can significantly bolster your preparedness and confidence during the immigration journey.
+Chicago offers a wide range of resources for immigrants, giving families valuable support during the visa process.
+Several local organizations, such as the Illinois Coalition for Immigrant and Refugee Rights, offer education, legal assistance referrals, and community programs designed to help new residents adjust to life in Illinois.
+Leveraging these resources can greatly improve your preparedness and confidence during immigration.

-Additionally, local libraries and community centers frequently host informational sessions and have materials that can enhance your understanding of the immigration process, contributing to a smoother transition.
-Our attorneys at Aparicio Immigration Law can recommend suitable local resources tailored to your needs, ensuring comprehensive support throughout your residency application.
+Local libraries and community centers also organize information sessions and share materials that can help you understand the immigration process for a smoother move.
+Our lawyers at Aparicio Immigration Law recommend local resources to match your needs, supporting you throughout your residency application.

 Explore your family immigration options by contacting a Chicago family visa lawyer online today.
 We offer our legal services in English and Spanish.